 The first Sunday went great, I followed all my rules and had a screen free day.
 I was able to paint my whole kitchen and we played at the park.
 Next Sunday I realized I posted a piece of furniture on FB market place so I had to check that a few times, but other than that it was great.

-With these 10 minimalist practices that are live changing I can’t imagine going back to my old habits.
+With these 10 minimalist practices I can’t imagine going back to my old habits.
 I can probably list 1000 things that have changed for the better since decluttering and becoming more minimal.
 If you are interested in finding out the benefits of minimalism start slow and steady and over time you will see how much can change.

-Join my Email List for Simple Living tips and Tricks!
+Join my Email List for Minimalist Living Tips and Tricks!